Our Sponsors

 • R •

-rhythm This one was borrowed from Greek (and conveniently never returned) so it is spelled the way we spell words borrowed from Greek and conveniently never returned.
+rhythm This word was borrowed from Greek (and never returned) so the R sound is spelled the Greek way, RH.

 Spelling Memory Medicine